stumblefiend/jeremy.pugh/assets/scripts/google-drive-content-review.md

     <div class="alert-cyan">
       <p><span style="font-size:larger;">✎</span>
-      This code only provides data on Google Doc files and not Sheets, Slides, or other types of files such as documents saved in a .docx format.</p>
+      This Google Apps Script provides the document name, created date, last modified date, URL, and containing folder name only for Google Doc files and not Sheets, Slides, or other types of files such as documents saved in a .docx format.</p>
     </div>

-5. To find the starting folder ID where you want to search for documents in each subfolder, click the Google Drive and note the ID after **folders/** in your browser's URL.
+6. To find the starting folder ID where you want to search for documents in each subfolder, click the Google Drive and note the ID after **folders/** in your browser's URL.

     <figure>
       <img src="/assets/images/find-folder-id.png" class="image-border-medium" alt="Location of the folder ID.">
       <figcaption>Figure 2 - Folder ID.</figcaption>
     </figure>

-6. Replace the default folder ID `0AKSQM_w_oOoAUk9PVB` in the Apps Script code you copied with your starting folder ID.
+7. Replace the default folder ID `0AKSQM_w_oOoAUk9PVB` in the Apps Script code you copied with your starting folder ID.

-7. Click the **Save project** icon.
+8. Click the **Save project** icon.

     <figure>
       <img src="/assets/images/save-project-icon.png" class="image-border-medium" alt="Location of the Save project icon.">
       <figcaption>Figure 3 - Save project icon.</figcaption>
     </figure>

-8. Ensure *listGoogleDocs* is selected for **Select function to run**.
+9. Ensure *listGoogleDocs* is selected for **Select function to run**.

     <figure>
       <img src="/assets/images/function-to-run.png" class="image-border-medium" alt="Location of the Select function to run icon.">
       <figcaption>Figure 4 - Select function to run icon.</figcaption>
     </figure>

-9. Click **Run**.
+10. Click **Run**.

     <figure>
       <img src="/assets/images/run-icon.png" class="image-border-medium" alt="Location of the Run icon.">
       <figcaption>Figure 5 - Run icon.</figcaption>
     </figure>

-10. The **Execution log** appears and shows the Google Apps Script is running.
-11. Wait until the **Execution log** shows **Execution completed**.
+11. The **Execution log** appears and shows the Google Apps Script is running.
+Wait until the **Execution log** shows **Execution completed**.

     <figure>
       <img src="/assets/images/execution-complete.png" class="image-border-medium" alt="Location of the Execution complete message.">